DouglasRoyds/vimrc/doc/pyclewn.md

     :help gdb-keys

-        R       run
+        R       Run             # Yes, that is Shift-R C       Continue
-        C       continue
+        S       Step into
-        S       step
+        Ctrl-N  Next
-        CTRL-N  next
+        F       Finish (step out)
-        B       info breakpoints
+        B       Info breakpoints
-        L       info locals
+        L       Info locals
-        CTRL-B  set a breakpoint on the cursor line CTRL-K  clear all breakpoints on the cursor line
+        Ctrl-B  Set a breakpoint on the cursor line Ctrl-K  Clear all breakpoints on the cursor line

 Exiting